EDStaehle/caps/README.md

-using event pools create a series of tasks for a driver and a vendor now instead of using event pool refactor the code to use socket
+using event pools create a series of tasks for a driver and a vendor now instead of using event pool refactor the code to use socket add in a second vendor have vendors join rooms so that the delivered message gets sent to the correct vendor

 ### Links and Resources